biril/backbone-proxy/README.md

 `make test` or `npm test`.
 The command line version runs on Node and depends on [node-qunit](https://github.com/kof/node-qunit) (`npm install` to fetch it before testing).

-Contributions are obviously very much appreciated.
+Contributions are obviously appreciated.
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Please make sure your changes test out green prior to pull requests.

 License